020 7404 9390

 • Both parties must have received independent legal advice as to the content of the prenup and its implications.

 • If there is a review clause and that review did not take place, it increases the chances of there being a departure from the terms set out in the agreement.
-Therefore there should a review clause and the party that would want the agreement upheld should remember to have that review take place.

 Additionally, both parties needs must be met.
 Needs are one of the guiding principles of the courts and are measured with reference to the standard of living during the marriage.
 Consequently, an agreement resulting in a party receiving near to nothing will not be upheld by the court.

-As a result, as the law currently stands, the Court will usually give effect to a nuptial agreement that is freely entered into by both parties with a full appreciation of its implications unless it would be unfair to hold the parties to their agreement in the prevailing circumstances – for example leaving one party unable to meet reasonable housing or living costs.
+As the law currently stands, the Court will usually give effect to a nuptial agreement that is freely entered into by both parties with a full appreciation of its implications unless it would be unfair to hold the parties to their agreement in the prevailing circumstances – for example leaving one party unable to meet reasonable housing or living costs.

 BOOK FREE CONSULTATION